tjd1234/cmpt383summer2022/docs/languages/prolog/prolog_intro.md

 ## Simple Statistics

-Suppose you want to calculate the sum of a list of numbers.
-Here's how you could do it in Prolog:
+Suppose you want to sum a list of numbers.
+Here's how you could do it in
+Prolog:

 ```prolog
 sum([], 0).             % base case